 JVM Performance: Critical Metrics to Monitor

 You can measure up to hundreds of metrics from one single Java application, but you don’t need all of them when monitoring availability and performance.
-Indeed, you’ll probably use more when it’s time to pinpoint what’s wrong with the app, but for monitoring, there are a handful of critical metrics you should focus on – memory usage, garbage collection, and thread counts, data that are available via JMX.
+Indeed, you’ll probably use more when it’s time to pinpoint what’s wrong with the app, but for monitoring, there are a handful of critical metrics you should focus on – memory usage, garbage collection, and thread counts, data that is available via JMX.
 Not to mention, since monitoring and tuning go hand in hand, understanding how these specific metrics work will help you with JVM performance tuning.

 Sematext JVM Monitoring makes monitoring easy by giving you GC, thread, and memory usage monitoring out-of-the-box.